Kalamata Olive Pasta

 Instructions

 - Bring a large pot of salted water to a boil.
 Cook the pasta according to the package's directions or until al dente.
-Reserve at least ½ cup of pasta water before draining.8 ounces pasta
+Reserve at least ½ cup of pasta water before draining.

-- Meanwhile, heat up the oils in a large pan on medium-low to medium heat.
-Add the garlic and cook just until lightly golden, stirring often.1 tablespoon extra virgin olive oil, 1 tablespoon sun-dried tomato olive oil, 3 thinly sliced garlic cloves
+- Meanwhile, heat both the olive oil and sun-dried tomato oil in a large pan over medium-low to medium heat.
+Add the garlic and cook just until lightly golden, stirring often.

 - Add the baby spinach to the pan along with the salt, pepper, and garlic powder.
-Sautée until the spinach fully wilts, 1 to 2 minutes.2 cups tightly packed and chopped baby spinach, ⅛ teaspoon kosher salt; freshly ground black pepper; ¼ teaspoon garlic powder
+Sauté until the spinach fully wilts, 1-2 minutes.

 - Stir in the olives and sun-dried tomatoes and heat through, about 1 minute.
-Remove the pan from the heat.½ cup sliced Kalamata olives, ½ cup thinly sliced sun-dried tomatoes in oil
+Remove the pan from the heat.